callumhackett/callumhackett.github.io/_posts/2025-06-30-colour-systems.md

 layout: page
 title: Colour Systems
 permalink: colour-systems
-description: An account of various colour systems, some long abandoned, interspersed with remarks on problems of colour perception and colour language
+description: _An account of various_ Colour Systems, _some long abandoned, interspersed with remarks on problems of_ Perception _and_ Language
+tags: diary
 ---
 {% include post-date.html %}